 Conclusion

-If you’ve successfully followed the steps in this guide then your website will now have both Klaro and Matomo working together, with Klaro managing all visitor consent and the Matomo JavaScript tracker only tracking visitors who have given consent to be tracked.
+If you successfully followed the steps in this guide, then your website will have both Klaro and Matomo working together.
+Klaro will manage all visitor consent and the Matomo JavaScript tracker will only track visitors who have given consent.

-Previous FAQ: Using Tarte au Citron Consent Manager with Matomo
+Previous FAQ: Using Tarte au Citron Consent Manager (CMP) with Matomo